Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Simple box model

 Clearly, the box model representation is very much highly simplified compared to a dynamic 3D ocean circulation model.
 As such, we do not attempt to find quantitative agreement between the two models.
 Rather, we demonstrate that this simple model possesses surprisingly rich dynamics and is sufficient for a qualitative reproduction of the interesting ocean circulation behaviour observed in cGENIE experiments.

 In Ref.~\cite{titz02} the model without the delayed feedback was shown to exhibit, not only the typical bistability between upper ($m>0$) and lower ($m<0$) branches of solutions, but also a Bogdanov-Takens bifurcation.
 This means that instead of the upper branch losing stability at a fold bifurcation, it may for certain values of freshwater flux already lose stability at a Hopf bifurcation, which is always subcritical \cite{titz02b}.
 The resulting unstable periodic orbits terminate at homoclinic bifurcations.

-In the following section, solutions to model~(\ref{eq:titz_delay}) and their stability properties are found using the numerical continuation package DDE-Biftool~\cite{engelborghs00,janssens10,sieber14,wage14}.
+We now investigate the effect that the delayed feedback has on this bifurcation structure.
+As shown in \ref{app:steady}, the analysis of model~(\ref{eq:titz_delay}) is complicated by the delay term, such that we primarily rely on numerical methods.
+In the following section, solutions to the model and their stability properties are found using the continuation package DDE-Biftool~\cite{engelborghs00,janssens10,sieber14,wage14}.